 - Runtime environment.
-The runtime environment of WebObjects is implemented in framework (.framework) files, whose purpose is similar to dynamically linked library (DLL) files in Windows.
-Framework files are installed in the /System/Library/Frameworks directory.
-These frameworks are used by any WebObjects application, including the deployment tools of WebObjects - Deployment tools.
+The runtime environment of WebObjects is implemented in JAR (Java archive) files contained within framework (.framework) bundles.
+Frameworks are installed in the /System/Library/ Frameworks directory.
+These frameworks are used by any WebObjects application, including the deployment tools of WebObjects. - Deployment tools.
 WebObjects Deployment includes two deployment tools you use to configure and monitor your site.
 The files that make up these tools are placed in the /System/Library/WebObjects/JavaApplications directory.
 Table 3-1 shows the purpose of each tool.
-For more information on the deployment tools, see "Managing Application Instances" (page 59)
+For more information on the deployment tools, see "Managing Application Instances" (page 57).